 Enrolled women are 2x more likely to deliver their baby at a health facility

 Enrolled women are 5x more likely to attend follow-up care after their baby is born

-Health Alliance International and the Timor-Leste Ministry of Health, supported by Australian Aid
+Hamutuk Nasaun Saudavel (HAMNASA), Timor-Leste Ministry of Health, USAID, supported by Australian Aid

 No woman or baby should die during childbirth.
-But in remote and rural areas, access to healthcare can be challenging.
+But in remote areas, access to healthcare can be challenging.
 Babies are frequently born at home in Timor-Leste, lacking access to medical care.
-Nationally, maternal and infant mortality ratios are high.

-Liga Inan messages are designed through a rigorous behavioural research process.
-Pregnant women receive information via SMS to help them make informed decisions throughout the journey, tailored to their stage of pregnancy and continuing up to six months post-birth.
-They include nudges to visit their clinic at critical times, prevent disease, and make preparations for delivery.
-Through the system, women can also request a call back from a midwife, and receive broadcast messages about important community events like vaccination days, outbreaks in a district or village, and public health information about COVID-19.
+Women receive information via SMS to help them make informed decisions, tailored to their stage of pregnancy and continuing to six months post-birth.
+This includes nudges to visit their clinic at critical times, prevent disease, and make preparations for delivery.
+Women can also request a call back from a health provider, and receive broadcast messages about important community events like vaccination days, outbreaks in a district or village, and public health information about COVID-19.